-- has been removed from the home of the participating parent. - was screened by an outside agency and supporting documentation is provided.
-If documentation is not provided, child must be screened. - is receiving BabyNet, or other specialized intervention services based on a previously diagnoses.
-Screenings must resume when all intervention services have ended.
+- has been removed from the home of the participating parent. • - was screened by an outside agency and supporting documentation is provided.
+If documentation is not • provided, child must be screened. - is receiving BabyNet, or other specialized intervention services based on a previously diagnoses. • Screenings must resume when all intervention services have ended.

 Success Criteria: How is success in this program defined for participants?
-Success Criteria Program's advancement within South Carolina's existing quality infrastructure (the ABC Quality Rating and Improvement System) and/or its improvement on an approved program quality measure.
+Success Criteria Program's advancement within South Carolina's existing quality infrastructu (the ABC Quality Rating and Improvement System) and/or its improvement an approved program quality measure.

 Referral Criteria: What are this program's requirements for client referrals and connections?
-Referral Criteria 1: Referrals Participating families should connect with a pediatric, medical, home, and other community services as appropriate.
-Referral Criteria 2: Connections The goal is 100% of participants served should have at least one successful connection per program year.
+Referral Criteria 1: Referrals Referral Criteria 1: Referrals Participating families should connect with a pediatric, medical, home, and other community services as appropriate.
+Referral Criteria 2: Referral Criteria 2: The goal is 100% of participants served should have at least one successful Connections connection per program year.
 80% is the minimum requirement for compliance.